-Given the presence of Lake Bookaar approximately 1 kilometre to the east of the Proposal (a lake forming part of the Western District Lakes Ramsar site), an assessment of impact against the significant impact criteria for the Western District Ramsar site has been undertaken (Table 5).
+Given the presence of Lake Bookaar approximately 1 kilometre to the east of the Proposal (a lake forming part of the Western District Lakes Ramsar site), an assessment of impact against the significant impact criteria for the Western District Ramsar site has been undertaken (Section 4.1.1, Table 5).
 There is a high level of confidence that the Proposal will not significantly impact on the Ramsar site.

-Finally, based on the results of the former and more recent site assessment, other than the small area of native vegetation that is proposed to be removed, there are no ecological constraints within the study area and it is highly unlikely that the Proposal will impact any significant flora and fauna species, and ecological communities.
+Finally, based on the results of the former and more recent site assessment, there are no ecological constraints within the Study Area and it is highly unlikely that the Proposal will impact any significant flora and fauna species, and ecological communities.